 To learn more about your ability to bring a claim, contact the Lakewood, Washington, wrongful death attorneys of The Law Offices of Briggs & Briggs.
 We are happy to clear up any questions you might have.

 The Statute of Limitations for Wrongful Death Claims in Washington State

-The law also states how long you have to bring a wrongful death claim after the victim has died.
-This is called the statute of limitations.
-Under Washington State law, the statute of limitations for a wrongful death lawsuit is three years.
-This means that from the time your loved one has died (not necessarily from the time of the accident), you have three years to bring a wrongful death claim.
-However, this does not mean that you should, in fact, wait three years.
+The law also states how long you must bring a wrongful death claim after the victim dies.
+Under Washington State law, the time limit for a wrongful death lawsuit is three years.
+This means you have three years to bring a wrongful death claim from when your loved one dies (not necessarily from the time of the accident).
+However, this does not mean that you should wait three years.

 Recovering Damages in a Wrongful Death Claim

 Losing a loved one can impact every area of your life, from your well-being to your finances.
 Fortunately, if you fight and win a wrongful death claim, you can recover damages for most of these costs in a settlement or court judgment.
 Here are the types of damages you could recover: